ffroliva/mimecast-backend/README.md

   proxy-url: http://localhost:8080
 ````

-`app.servers` configures a list of servers we can search at.
+`app.servers` defines a list of servers we can search at.
 The `/servers` endpoint reads this property and tries to to ping at each server.
 If ping is successful the server is included in a set of available servers.

 `app.proxy-url` defines the proxy server.
-All the incoming data passes thru it to be presented to the client.
+All the incoming data passes thru this server to be presented to the client.

-## Running a a non-proxy server at localhost
+## Running a non-proxy server at localhost

 To run a non-proxy server at localhost execute the following command at your terminal at the root path of this backend application.